An Adaptive Factorized Nystr\"om Preconditioner for Regularized Kernel Matrices: Adaptive Factorized Nystr om (AFN) preconditioner

+If the estimated rank $k$ is smaller than $2000$, then the Nystr\"om preconditioner should be used. \texttt{AFN} is only constructed when the estimated rank exceeds $2000$ for better efficiency.
+The selection of the preconditioning method is shown precisely in Algorithm \ref{alg:strategy}.

 The choice of the landmark points affects the accuracy of the overall \texttt{AFN} preconditioner, just as this choice affects the accuracy of the Nystr\"om preconditioners.
 The sparsity and the conditioning of $\Schur$ generally improves when more landmark points are chosen, which would on the other hand increase the computational cost and the instability of the Cholesky factorization of $\bK_{11}+\mu\bI$.
+Finally, we combine every component and summarize the PCG with \texttt{AFN} in Algorithm \ref{alg:strategy}.
 In the next section, the choice of landmark points is discussed in light of these considerations.